mskalandunas/Architecture/topics/edu/system_design/web_architecture.md

 - AJAX uses an XMLHttpRequest object for sending requests

 ## HTTP Push
+- the application is a real-time application like an online multiplayer game, a LIVE sports app
+- Good for when we need to reduce the number of client requests hitting the server every now and then, checking for new information
 ### Time to Live (TTL)
 If a request doesn't receive a response within x time (dependent on browser), the connection times out, and the client must re-send the request.